-We define our reportable segments based on the way in which the chief operating decision maker ("CODM"), currently our president and chief executive officer, manages the operations of the Company for purposes of allocating resources and assessing performance.
+We define our reportable segments based on the way in which the chief operating decision maker ("CODM"), currently our chief executive officer, manages the operations of the Company for purposes of allocating resources and assessing performance.
 We operate in two operating and reportable business segments:

 - Vacation Ownership includes a diverse portfolio of resorts that includes some of the world's most iconic brands licensed under exclusive, long-term relationships.
-We are the exclusive worldwide developer, marketer, seller and manager of vacation ownership and related products under the Marriott Vacation Club, Grand Residences by Marriott, Sheraton Vacation Club, Westin Vacation Club, and Hyatt Vacation Club brands, as well as under Marriott Vacation Club Pulse, an extension of the Marriott Vacation Club brand.
-We are also the exclusive worldwide developer, marketer and seller of vacation ownership and related products under The Ritz-Carlton Club brand, and we have the non-exclusive right to develop, market and sell whole ownership residential products under The Ritz-Carlton Residences brand.
-We also have a license to use the St. Regis brand for specified fractional ownership products. - Our Vacation Ownership segment generates most of its revenues from four primary sources: selling vacation ownership products; managing vacation ownership resorts, clubs, and owners' associations; financing consumer purchases of vacation ownership products; and renting vacation ownership inventory. - Exchange & Third-Party Management includes an exchange network and membership programs, as well as provision of management services to other resorts and lodging properties.
+We are the exclusive worldwide developer, marketer, seller, and manager of vacation ownership and related products under the Marriott Vacation Club, Grand Residences by Marriott, Sheraton Vacation Club, Westin Vacation Club, and Hyatt Residence Club brands, as well as under Marriott Vacation Club Pulse, an extension to the Marriott Vacation Club brand.
+We are also the exclusive worldwide developer, marketer, and seller of vacation ownership and related products under The Ritz-Carlton Destination Club brand, we have the non-exclusive right to develop, market, and sell whole ownership residential products under The Ritz-Carlton Residences brand and have a license to use the St. Regis brand for specified fractional ownership resorts. - Our Vacation Ownership segment generates most of its revenues from four primary sources: selling vacation ownership products; managing vacation ownership resorts, clubs, and owners' associations; financing consumer purchases of vacation ownership products; and renting vacation ownership inventory. - Exchange & Third-Party Management includes exchange networks and membership programs, as well as provision of management services to other resorts and lodging properties.
 We provide these services through our Interval International and Aqua-Aston businesses.
-Exchange & Third-Party Management revenue generally is feebased and derived from membership, exchange, and rental transactions, property and owners' association management, and other related products and services.
+Exchange & Third-Party Management revenue generally is fee-based and derived from membership, exchange and rental transactions, owners' association management, and other related products and services.
 VRI Americas was part of the Exchange & Third-Party Management segment through the date of sale in April 2022.
 See Footnote 3 "Acquisitions and Dispositions" for more information on the disposition of VRI Americas.